 The study area has a variable fire history, ranging from never burned to six prior burns in the past 30 years (Table 1).
 Plot locations were stratified across a fire frequency gradient and aspect, with an equal number of plots on cool (N and E aspects) and warm (S and W aspects) slopes.
-GIS layers from the USDA Forest Service were used to extract the date of origin and fire size for fires that occurred during the past 30 years.
+GIS layers from the USDA Forest Service were used to extract the start date and fire size for fires that occurred during the past 30 years.
 Fire frequency was calculated using the California Fire Return Interval Departure (FRID) database (Safford et al. 2011).
 Since these fire perimeters generally ignore unburned patches within fires that are less than hundreds of acres in size, we used Google Earth historical imagery to examine the landscape for unburned patches after each fire and we adjusted the FRID database fire frequencies accordingly.
 Heat load index was calculated for each transect using aspect and slope to account for the amount of solar radiation received (McCune and Keon 2002).
 Precipitation and temperature point estimates were extracted for each transect using the 4 km resolution PRISM dataset (PRISM Climate Group 2022).

 Sampling Design & Processing:

-At each of the 54 plots, 50 x 5-m belt transects were established following (Safford and Harrison 2004; Werner et al. 2022).
+At each of the 54 plots, 50 x 5-m belt transects were established following Safford and Harrison (2004) and Werner et al. (2022).
 Sites were visited in the spring of 2021 and 2022.
 All plant species were recorded within the entire 250-m2 transect to measure the overall richness of native and exotic plant species.
 Five 1-m2 quadrats were sampled at 10-m intervals along the transect line, measuring: the percent cover of all native and exotic species; number and height of shrub seedlings; resprout height; percent cover of rock, bare soil, and litter; and litter depth.
 All variables collected at the 1-m2 scale were averaged to give a transect-level value.
 Plant life history data for each species were obtained from the USDA Forest Service Fire Effects Information System or the University of California Jepson Herbarium.
 Species were classified by origin (native, non-native), lifeform (tree, shrub, forb, graminoid, fern), and fire regeneration strategy (obligate seeder (OS), facultative seeder (FS), obligate resprouter (OR)).
-The proportion of native species cover, richness, and diversity were calculated at each transect each year (2021 & 2022).
+The proportion of native species cover, species richness, and diversity were calculated at each transect each year (2021 & 2022).
 We calculated the proportion of native plant cover in each plot as the total native cover/(total native cover + total exotic cover).
 Additionally, we calculated the proportion of local species richness (calculated as the mean number of species per 250 m2 plot) and the proportion of Shannon-Wiener diversity (which gives weight to rare species) using the vegan package in R (R Core Team 2021; Oksanen et al. 2023).

 Fire severity was estimated in each belt transect by measuring the stem diameter (1 cm from the terminus) of four stems from a randomly chosen Adenostoma fasciculatum (chamise) individual rooted in or adjacent to each quadrat (Perez and Moreno 1998).
 Additionally, five more individuals were measured at the entire 250m2 transect scale.
-In cases when chamise was not present we used Heteromeles arbutifolia or Quercus berberidifolia individuals.
+In the few cases when chamise was not present we used Heteromeles arbutifolia or Quercus berberidifolia individuals.
 We measured heterogeneity in fire severity within each belt transect by calculating the coefficient of variation for the five quadrats within a transect.

 Statistical analyses